PRP Misconceptions in Sports Medicine: What Physicians and Athletes Should Know About PRP Therapy

 To summarize:

-• PRP is not a cure-all
+• PRP therapy is not a cure-all

-• PRP is not completely risk-free
+• PRP therapy is not entirely risk-free

 Next Steps

-If you are considering PRP:
+If you are considering PRP therapy:

 • consult a qualified healthcare professional

-• review your treatment options
+• review available treatment options

 • develop a personalized care plan